 \section{Preliminaries}

-We start by presenting some definitions related to code-based cryptography in Section \ref{sec:preliminaries:cbc}.
+\iflong We start by presenting some definitions related to code-based cryptography in Section \ref{sec:preliminaries:cbc}.
 Then, we introduce zero-knowledge proofs of knowledge and explain how one can transform them into signatures in Section \ref{sec:preliminaries:pok}.
 Finally, we describe the Stern protocol in Section \ref{sec:preliminaries:stern}.

-\textbf{Notations.} Hereafter, we represent vectors (respectively matrices) using bold lower-case (respectively upper-case) letters.
-We denote by $\hw{\bm{x}} = w$ the Hamming weight of a vector $\bm{x}$ e.g. the number of its non-zero coordinates.
-For an integer $n > 0$, we use $\hperm$ to denote the symmetric group of all permutations of $n$ elements.
-For a finite set $S$, $x \sampler S$ denotes that $x$ is sampled uniformly at random from $S$ while $x \samples{\theta}$ denotes that $x$ is sampled uniformly at random from $S$ using the seed $\theta$.
+\textbf{Notations.} Hereafter, we represent vectors (respectively matrices) using bold lower-case (respectively upper-case) letters. \fi We denote by $\hw{\bm{x}}$ the Hamming weight of $\bm{x}$ and by $\hperm$ the symmetric group of all permutations of $n$ elements.
+If $X$ is a finite set, then $x \sampler X$ denotes that $x$ is sampled uniformly at random from $X$ and $x \samples{\psi} X$ denotes that $x$ is sampled uniformly at random from $X$ using the seed $\psi$.